 - Help with food: Stock their freezer or pantry with ready-to-eat food so they don’t have to worry about what to eat or how to receive delivery food.
 Sending lactation foods (like oatmeal and barley) or lactation teas can help as well.

 - Help with masks: There are plenty of fabric mask options on the market now, so you can purchase ones that help your new parent friends comply with CDC guidance.
 Look for masks that have at least two layers of tightly woven fabric or the option for replaceable filters.
 Not all masks are machine washable so look for care instructions before you buy.

 - Send soap and hand sanitizer: Washing hands is always important with a newborn but now it will be critical.
 Good soap for washing pump parts before sterilization is helpful too.

 - Video chat often: Be available for calls and video chats!
-This can be a nerve-wracking time and getting to see a friendly face will make a world of difference in feeling calmer.
+This can be a stressful time and getting to see a friendly face will make a world of difference in feeling calmer.

 - Help with research: Offer to help do research on items like strollers, breastfeeding pillows and high chairs.
 It’s easy to feel overwhelmed and having someone to help you sift through what’s good and what’s not makes a huge difference.
 Putting everything into a spreadsheet is a great way to keep track.

 - Don’t send anything to the hospital.
 It’s tough to not send balloons, flowers or food, but hospitals still want as little as possible coming in from the outside world.

 - Don’t pressure them to visit.
 Even if you feel you are totally well and have been in self-isolation for 14 days or more, be understanding that new parents will want to be as cautious as possible about seeing people.

 - Offer your time!
 Having someone on call to help you make calls or order things online is really helpful.